Nuclear Energy Is Safer Than Other Forms Of Energy.

-After watching the video back in 2018, I haven’t made any investment right away but started to pay more attention to it.
+After watching the video back in 2018, I didn’t make any investment right away but started to pay more attention to it.
 Since then, I spent a lot of time researching space.
 You can check out my entire Uranium portfolio on my Thematic Portfolio page.

 Uranium to SPY 500 Ratio